Preetkundi/IKARUS-AI_ML-ASSIGNMENT/README.md

 ---

 ### 🔹 Vector Database
-- **FAISS (local option)** → Used in this project to index and search embeddings efficiently.
+- **FAISS ** → Used in this project to index and search embeddings efficiently.
-- **Pinecone / Weaviate / Milvus** (cloud options) → Could be used for scalable, production-ready semantic search.

 Why vector DB?
 Embeddings are high-dimensional vectors → we need a fast similarity search engine for real-time recommendations.